 If you want to know how to place your meta description, this article gives great directions!

-Next week, we’ll talk about keywords and how to find them.
+Next week’s newsletter issue will be all about keywords and how to find them.

 My encouragement for you